What is the Paycheck Protection Program and What Do Businesses Need to Know About Loan Forgiveness?

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act added PPP loans to provide economic relief to small businesses nationwide adversely impacted by the COVID-19.
 The PPP is administered by the Small Business Administration (SBA) with support from the Department of the Treasury.

 Designed to provide quick access to loans from the SBA for companies with 500 or fewer employees, the PPP's intention was to help with payroll and operating costs during short-term business disruption caused by the COVID-19 pandemic.
-The PPP loan application period, which had been extended from July to August, closed Aug.
-8. However, other funding options are available.
+The PPP loan application period, which had been extended from July to August and most recently to December and then March 31, 2021, has now been extended to May 31, 2021.
+There are also other funding options are available.